liga-swp/snippets/snippets/01_auto_formatting.md

 - Very long lines
 - Inconsistent conventions for spaces between arguments/operators

-The optical quality of this code can easily be improved by running `autopep8`:
+The optical quality of this code can easily be improved by invoking `autopep8`:
 ```bash
 autopep8 --inplace --aggressive --aggressive poor_format.py
 ```